swiftlang/swift-evolution/proposals/testing/NNNN-polling-confirmations.md

 Instead, polling could be implemented as a curve.
 For example, poll very frequently at first, but progressively wait longer and longer between poll attempts.
 Or the opposite: poll sporadically at first, increasing in frequency as polling continues.
-We could even offer custom curve options.
+We could even offer the ability for test authors to specify custom curves.

 For this initial implementation, I wanted to keep this simple.
 As such, while a curve is promising, I think it is better considered on its own as a separate